What is a Steam Beer (or California Common)? Tasting Notes, History, ExamplesBeer History ·

 Most historians claim that the brewing of steam beer was more a creature of necessity than a well thought out “style”.
 The first brewers that came to California lacked the supplies and tools to brew most types of beer and hence had to improvise as best as they could.

-As lagers were very popular at the time, they wanted to brew them but lacked the tools for cold fermentation (see Differences Between an Ale and a Lager).
+As lagers were very popular at the time, they wanted to brew them but lacked the tools for cold fermentation.
 Therefore, they created a brewing process that used a lager yeast (bottom fermentation) but fermented at ale (top fermentation) temperatures.

 The fermentation is done in long shallow vessels called “clarifiers” or “coolships” as a way to compensate for the lack of refrigeration (which is usually needed for lagers) This was followed by a period of warm conditioning or “krausening”.
 This warming, more like boiling, also helped to kill off any bacteria.
 The beer was also highly hopped to prevent spoilage, much like the IPA (India Pale Ale).